 |Age or age group||Male BMR (kCal·m-2·h-1)||Female BMR (kCal·m-2·h-1)|

-The graph and table are calculated using this BMR calculator and the formula described above.
+The chart and table are calculated using the formula described above.
 To convert from the table to daily basal metabolic rate, you need to multiply by the estimated body surface area (BSA) and then by 24.

 Katch V.L., McArdle W.D., Katch F.I (2011) "Essentials of Exercise Physiology", fourth edition